What Is an Ideal Diet Plan for Old People?

 Meal Frequency Small, frequent meals Skipping meals or overeating

 A well-balanced diet tailored to the unique needs of older adults can significantly improve their health, energy levels, and overall well-being.
 Proper nutrition helps manage chronic conditions, enhances cognitive function, and supports an active lifestyle.
 Families and caregivers should ensure that seniors receive nutritious, well-prepared meals that accommodate any dietary restrictions.
 Residential Care Home in Brighton offers professional care and support, ensuring elderly individuals receive the right nutrition and assistance for a healthy and fulfilling life.
-Prioritizing proper dietary habits can lead to better aging and an improved quality of life for seniors.
+Prioritising proper dietary habits can lead to better aging and an improved quality of life for seniors.